* Dollar/yen loses steam after previous day's rally

 "The dollar will probably be weighed down, and a rise towards 108 yen seems unlikely," Okagawa said.

-At the same time, dollar-selling needs among Japanese players have abated now that Japan's end-March financial year-end is out of the way, and that could limit the dollar's downside risk, said Okagawa, who expects the dollar to trade in a 104 yen to 108 yen range in the near term.
+At the same time, dollar-selling needs among Japanese players have abated now that Japan's end-March financial year-end is out of the way, and that could limit the dollar's downside risk, said Okagawa, who expects the U.S. currency to trade in a 104 yen to 108 yen range in the near term.